matloff/omsi/README.md

 Coding:

 If you are coding a script that is supposed to be triggered by a certain command from the client, or if you are writing something that needs to always run on the Server you need to link it to Server.py .
 Server.py is the main method on the professor's machine.
-It should be executed by the professor once and then it is supposed to be running for the entire duration of the exam.
-Serve.py accepts request from clients, it lets students dump files (not yet, but eventually it will!) and it lets students start the grading system etc.
+It should be executed by the professor ONCE and then it is supposed to be running for the entire duration of the exam.
+Serve.py accepts request from clients, allows students dump files and start the grading system etc.

 If you are coding a class/module that is supposed to be run upon a client request please do not put your functions or any code into Server.py.
 Write your code in your class and then link it to Serve.py via an import.
 Simply add import MyClassName